electric-sql/electric/website/docs/guides/writes.md

 ### Merge logic

 When a change syncs in over the Electric replication stream, the application has to decide how to handle any overlapping optimistic state.
 This can be complicated by concurrency, when changes syncing in may be made by other users (or devices, or even tabs).
-In these cases, it may be necessary to rebase the local state on the synced state, rather than just naively clearing the local state.
+The third and fourth examples both demonstrate approaches to rebasing the local state on the synced state, rather than just naively clearing the local state, in order to preserve local changes.

-[Linearlite](https://github.com/electric-sql/electric/blog/main/examples/linearlite) is an example of through-the-DB sync with sophisticated merge logic.
+[Linearlite](https://github.com/electric-sql/electric/blog/main/examples/linearlite) is another example of through-the-DB sync with more sophisticated merge logic.

 ### Rollbacks